-Black Tea – When most Americans talk of tea, they are referring to black tea.
+Black Tea – When most Americans talk of tea, they are referring to black tea from Asia.
 This is what is in the ubiquitous bag of generic tea.
 Black tea is made from fermented (or oxidized) leaves of Camellia sinensis, an Asian member of the camellia family.
-Of all the teas, this type is fermented for the longest time.
+Of all the teas, this type is fermented for the longest time and usually has the strongest flavor.

-Oolong Tea – Also made from tea leaves, oolong is not fermented as long as black tea but still gives a dark color to the water when brewed.
-The flavor is somewhere between black and green tea.
+Oolong Tea – Also made from Asian tea leaves, oolong is not fermented as long as black tea but still gives a dark color to the water when brewed.
+The flavor is somewhere between teh strength of black tea and the subtlety of green tea.

-Green Tea – This is the tea that has been the darling of the natural foods fans.
-Green tea is not fermented and still has some of the original green color of the leaf.
+Green Tea – This darling of natural foods fans is not fermented and still has some of the original green color of the leaf.
 It also has more anti-oxidants and less caffeine that black or oolong tea.
 My personal tastes lean heavily toward green teas, especially my all-time favorite Chung-Hao Jasmine.

 White Tea – A recent addition to the American tea scene, white tea is made from immature leaves and unopened buds of the tea bush.
 It has the highest levels of antioxidants of any tea available so this is the one for those of you working on longevity.
 Despite the name, white tea does tint the water a light green.
 For my money this type of tea is highly overrated.